Ecology and Management

 Fox Hollow is managed for its habitat being of highest and best use.

 Fox Hollow showcases several springs and seeps that trickle into the Pequea Creek and eventually to the Susquehanna River.
-Pileated woodpeckers can be heard and commonly choose nesting sites along this.
+Pileated woodpeckers can be heard and commonly choose nesting sites in this area.
 A diversity of birds can be seen at this preserve flying high above the Pequea Creek including herons, kingfishers and bald eagles.
 The large boulders hug the creek bed as water rushes towards the river.

 Hemlocks (Tsuga canadensis), Pennsylvania’s state tree, are located along the steep-sided slopes, with an understory of spicebush, wild hydrangea, ferns, sedges, violets, and other seasonal wildflowers.